oasisprotocol/oasis-sdk/docs/rofl/features/storage.md

 This type of a storage is particularly useful for caching.
 Docker images defined in the `compose.yaml` file are automatically stored to persistent storage.
-This way they are fetched only the first time a ROFL app is deployed, otherwise a cached version is considered.
+This way they are fetched only the first time an app is deployed, otherwise a cached version is considered.

 All non-external container volumes will automatically reside in persistent storage.
 In the example below, we [define a new volume] called `my-volume` and make `.ollama` in the home folder persistent.
-This way we avoid downloading ollama models each time a machine hosting the ROFL app is restarted:
+This way we avoid downloading ollama models each time a machine hosting the app is restarted:

 ```yaml title="compose.yaml"
 services: